3052/blog/2025-07/chatBot/gemini-flash/readme.md

 https://gemini.google.com

-one file pass
+two file pass

-Generate a GoLang script to parse a DASH MPD file from a local path and extract all playable media URLs (initialization and segments) for each Representation.
+Generate a GoLang script that parses a DASH MPD file according to these strict requirements:

-**Strict Requirements:**

 1.  **Input:** The script must accept a single command-line argument: the local path to an MPD XML file.
 2.  **Base URL Resolution:**